xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

      This defines the length of the high resolution delay lines.
 This should be set to a power of two for efficiency.
 The default is 256.
 Increasing values will result in increasing memory usage.

+   * MIC_ARRAY_WORD_LENGTH_SHORT

+     If this define is set to non-zero then this configures the output word length to be a 16 bit short otherwise its left as 32 bit word length output.
+All internal processing will be done at 32 bits, only during the write to frame memory will the truncation happen.

 Four Channel Decimator
 ----------------------